luiscarlosgph/game-of-life/README.md

 	- g++ 4.9 with C++11 and OpenMP support.
 That is, there must exist a binary of g++ with OpenMP support in '/usr/local/bin/g++'.

+	- ffmpeg is required.
+It is used in the script that converts the output text file to video.

 	- For MAC OS X users: the folder 'extras/gcc-4.9-bin/' contains the binaries for gcc and g++ version 4.9 with OpenMP support for Mac OS X Mavericks and Yosemite downloaded from